2020PB/police-brutality/reports/Ohio.md

 ### Police drag seated protester, body slam a second | June 29th

-Footage shows a protester seated on the edge of the road.
+Footage shows a protester seated on the edge of the road at High and Broad Streets.
 An officer drags the protester into the street and forces her to lay down to arrest.
 As other protesters express frustration, another officer runs over, lifts a protester off the ground and slams her on her back.
 Police kneel on both protesters to make arrests.

 The second clip is a lengthy (53 minute) account from the original filmer.